 TEDxAccra, organizers of the largest TEDx event in Ghana brand new thought-leadership event, “Africa Dialogues” saw Phrimpong soaring in June 2017 where he shared a stage with the likes of Sarkodie, McKingtorch, Prince & Nyansa “The Bespoke Poets”, and Solomon Narh.

 Seeing the suffering on the streets and underprivileged from afar and passionate about giving back to society, Phrimpong collaborated with the exuberant and visionary youth group, Cassava Boys Network on a Philanthropic deed; a dream endeavor.
 This extreme humanitarian passion conferred on him a Brand Ambassadorial deal with Cassava Boys Network in July 2017.

 The Youth Web Group, organizers of UMB Ghana Tertiary Awards nominated Phrimpong in the “Most Influential Student in Music” category in 2017, after his single; Diamonds a pulsating content in support of the anti-skin bleaching canker prominent in the Black society was heard.

-After three months hiatus off the music scene to pursue academics, the rapper returned in 2018 with a thanksgiving freestyle “Medaase” dedicated to fans industry players for their support.
+After three months hiatus from the music scene to pursue academics, the rapper returned in 2018 with a thanksgiving freestyle “Medaase” dedicated to fans and industry players for their support.
 He subsequently released a ‘hardcore’ freestyle titled “PORN” addressing the ailing Ghanaian music industry and followed up with a bang “Wanya Lie No” featuring Amerado and femcee Eno Barony.